-- Postterm pregnancy.
-In this case, you’re approaching two weeks beyond your due date, and labor hasn’t started naturally.
+Post-term pregnancy.
+In this case, you’re approaching two weeks beyond your due date, and labour hasn’t started naturally.

-- Prelabor rupture of membranes.
-Here, your water has broken, but labor hasn’t begun.
+Prelabor rupture of membranes.
+Here, your water has broken, but labour hasn’t begun.

-- Fetal growth restriction.
-This describes poor growth of your baby during pregnancy.
+Fetal growth restriction.
+This describes the poor growth of your baby during pregnancy.
 The estimated weight of your baby is less than the 10th percentile for gestational age.